marcodondo97/WordpressTheme-Foodside/README.md

 - The horizontal section scrollable to search the categories.

-I also created two customized pages:
+I have also created two customized pages:

 1. About page: to display the writers of the blog (authors.php):